-V073 Average common costs per year
+V073 Common costs per year

 Definition:

 Fixed version: this variable reports the sum of shared total costs per year for each mission and operation.
 Shared total costs (Variable V071) of each operation and mission have been divided by the length in years until the end of the mandate, unless otherwise specified (see Table I.1).
 The length in years was rounded to the nearest whole number: for instance 7 years and 1 month (2 months, 3, 4 ,5 and 6) was rounded to 7 years; 7 years and 7 months (8 months, 9, 10, 11) was rounded to 8 years.